dlwsdqdws/My_TypeScript_Cookbook/readme.md

 - The `private` modifier indicates that a member can only be accessed **_within the class itself_**.
 Private members cannot be accessed by instances of the class, subclasses, or external code.
 - The `protected` modifier indicates that a member can be accessed **_within the class itself and its subclasses_**, but not by instances of the class or external code directly.

-2. `readonly` indicates that a property can only be assigned a value once and cannot be modified afterwards.
+2. The `readonly` modifier indicates that a property can only be assigned a value once and cannot be modified afterwards.

-3. `static` allows properties and methods to be accessed directly on the class itself, rather than through an instance of the class.
+3. The `static` modifier allows properties and methods to be accessed directly on the class itself, rather than through an instance of the class.

 ```ts
 class Animal {